How to Boost Spring Break Business from College Students

-Move-in day, commonly known as Welcome Weekend, is an especially exciting time for freshmen.
+Move-in day and Welcome Weekend are especially exciting times for freshmen.
 They’re trying to figure out where everything is and how to live on their own.
 And both new and returning upper class students are ready to try new things and continue to develop their identity as they learn and grow.

 From targeting the right audience to enlisting student ambassadors, here’s our guide to on-campus marketing during the move-in rush.

 In marketing, we consider a period of change in a customer’s life a key transactional period.

 The nature of this change is different for a freshman college student versus a senior about to graduate.
 For example, a freshman needs a student bank account, while a senior might need a credit card.
 A freshman needs a bike, while a senior needs a job.

 Before you hit the quad with your marketing team, decide who your different college student personas are, and make a list of their needs, desires, and challenges, and how your product can help.

 The more specifically you target groups, the better.
 By developing and understanding each persona of your audience, you can design your marketing to speak to them, and get more interest as a result.
 Without persona development, you’re just shouting into the void and hoping someone listens.